-The application for the Dow Corning Foundation Fellows program at Saginaw Valley State University for 2018-2019 is now available!
-This is a great opportunity for students and teachers seeking to change attitudes about STEM in their community.
-The program is designed for K-12 math and science teachers.
+The application for the 2020-21 Dow Corning Foundation/SVSU Community STEM Partnership program at Saginaw Valley State University is now available!
+The program is designed for K-12 Science, Technology, Engineering, and Mathematics teachers seeking to change attitudes about STEM in their classroom and community.

-The program includes participation in a two week summer workshop, up to $1,000 dollar stipend for the teachers (stipend payment is based on full-time attendance from start and end time recorded on sign in sheets), and up to $2,000 dollars in supplies for an inquiry project.
-Items such as hydroponics systems, robotic arms, and 3D printers were acquired for the teachers depending on their project needs.
-The program has been approved during past years for SCECHS and we plan to offer these again, as long as approved.
-At the end of the school year the project results will be presented by the teachers and students at a symposium that is open to the public.
+The program includes participation in a two-week summer workshop, up to $1,000 stipend for the teachers (stipend payment is based on full-time attendance), and up to $2,000 in supplies for an inquiry-based project.
+At the end of the school year, project results will be presented by the teachers and their students at a public symposium.
+Attendance at the workshop each day and presenting at the symposium are requirements of the program; please check your schedule to ensure you are able to fully participate.

-Projects can be conducted by multiple teachers from the same school system.
-Teams (two or more teachers that would like to work on a single project) are welcome to apply as well.
-The investment can represent a significant enhancement of school infrastructure.
-Teacher project participation has resulted in the construction of outdoor learning environments, indoor maker spaces, hydroponics systems, ROV development and scientific equipment acquisition.
-The teachers also receive expert advising in project design and implementation.
-Teachers have received support from local businesses and other community members to enhance their projects as well, with some teachers raising thousands of additional funds to support their project goals.
+Previous teacher participation has resulted in the construction of outdoor learning environments, hydroponics systems, ROV development, greenhouse enhancement, maker spaces, and scientific equipment acquisition.
+In addition, teachers have also received individual support from local businesses and community members to enhance their projects, with some teachers raising thousands of additional funds to support their project goals.